jonashackt/molecule-ansible-docker-aws/README.md

 As the docs at https://circleci.com/docs/2.0/triggers/#scheduled-builds state, we need to add the `workflows` section inside our [.circleci/config.yml](.circleci/config.yml) to be able to use cron-scheduled builds.
 First we introduce a `on-commit:` workflow, which will just be triggered by a normal git commit/push.
 Nothing new here.

-But the second workflow item `weekly-schedule:` gets us where we wanted to be: using the `cron` trigger we can configure to run our Molecule tests e.g. once on friday 04:30PM every week:
+But the second workflow item `weekly-schedule:` gets us where we wanted to be: using the `cron` trigger we can configure to run our Molecule tests e.g. once on friday 04:45 PM every week:

 ```yaml
 workflows: